 March 3, 2021: ECEP was notified of a staff member who tested positive for COVID-19.
 Affected families and staff were notified, and in accordance with state and local public health requirements the classroom was temporarily closed.

 March 8, 2021: ECEP was notified of an additional two (2) staff members and one (1) child who tested positive for COVID-19 in the previously closed classroom.
 Program families and staff were notified.
-The classroom remains closed.

 July 27, 2021: ECEP was notified of a staff member who tested positive for COVID-19.
 Affected families and staff were notified, and in accordance with state and local public health requirements the classroom was temporarily closed.

 August 29, 2021: ECEP was notified of a child who tested positive for COVID-19.
-Affected families and staff were notified, and in accordance with state and local public health requirements the classroom is temporarily closed.
+Affected families and staff were notified, and in accordance with state and local public health requirements the classroom was temporarily closed.

 Fall 2021-22 Protocols